 Cash might have been king in the past, but nowadays, in the digital era, fewer and fewer people use cash to pay for their purchases.
-Obviously, having cash on hand can be advantageous in certain situations like at the flea market, when paying for gas or when you don’t want your purchase to show up on a bank record.
+The convenience of tapping a card, using a smartphone, or clicking a button online has made physical currency feel almost obsolete for many daily transactions.
+Obviously, having cash on hand can be advantageous in certain situations like at the flea market, when paying for gas, for small purchases at a local deli, or when you don’t want your purchase to show up on a bank record.
+It remains a reliable fallback during power outages or when digital systems are down.

-That being said, here are 5 purchases you should never make with cash.
+That being said, here are 5 purchases you should never make with cash, along with a few instances where physical money still reigns supreme.

 Cars

-Buying a car can make a huge dent in someone’s budget.
+Buying a car can make a huge dent in someone’s budget, often representing one of the largest purchases a person makes aside from a home.
 As explained by Jack Prenter, CEO of DollarWise, care dealers usually “charge low-interest rates because they know that the average consumer can’t afford the cost upfront”.
-Therefore, even if you have the financial resources to buy the car in cash, it’s sometimes wiser to pay the low interest rate, stick with the cash and invest it.
+Therefore, even if you have the financial resources to buy the car in cash, it’s sometimes wiser to take advantage of the low interest rate, stick with the cash and invest it.
+That cash could be placed in a high-yield savings account or a conservative investment fund where it could potentially grow at a rate higher than the interest on your auto loan, effectively making you money.

 This is usually valid when it comes to large purchases such as cars or houses.
+The logistical challenge and security risk of handling tens of thousands of dollars in physical currency is immense.
 Not only can you get robbed of your cash, when having large amounts of cash, but for such purchases it’s essential that you have bank records of the deals.
+A clear digital or paper trail from a bank transfer, cashier’s check, or loan document is critical for title transfers, registration, and proving ownership.
+This documentation can be vital in resolving any future disputes regarding the vehicle’s title or sale terms.

 You might also learn something useful by reading this article on:10 Things Frugal People Never Do and Neither Should You